-(05) Computer Trespass RCBOE Rule: 1(r) Definition Use of a school computer for anything other than instructional purposes or unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, or in any way causing the malfunction of the computer, network, program(s) or data A/A Unauthorized use of school computer for anything other than instructional purposes Unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, obtaining confidential information or in any way causing the malfunction of the computer, network, program(s) or data; includes disclosure of a number, code, password, or other means of access to school computers or the school system computer Examples N/A See above.
+(05) Computer Trespass RCBOE Rule: 1(r) Definition Use of a school computer for anything other than instructional purposes or unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, or in any way causing the malfunction of the computer, network, program(s) or data N/A Unauthorized use of school computer for anything other than instructional purposes Unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, obtaining confidential information or in any way causing the malfunction of the computer, network, program(s) or data; includes disclosure of a number, code, password, or other means of access to school computers or the school system computer network without proper authorization.
+Examples N/A See above.
 Includes but not limited to computer misuse, using computer to view or send inappropriate material, and violation of school computer use policy See above.
 Includes but not limited to hacking.
-(06) Disorderly Conduct RCBOE Rules: 1(a) - 1(v), 19, 20 (chronic) Definition Any act that substantially disrupts the orderly conduct of a school function, substantially disrupts the orderly learning environment, or poses a threat to the health, safety, and/or welfare of students, staff or others.
+(06) Disorderly Conduct RCBOE Rules: 1(a) - 1(v), 19, 20 (chronic) 8, 32 (seed level 3) Definition Any act that substantially disrupts the orderly conduct of a school function, substantially disrupts the orderly learning environment, or poses a threat to the health, safety, and/or welfare of students, staff or others.
 (Includes disruptive behaviors on school buses) Creating or contributing to a moderate disturbance that substantially disrupts the normal operation of the school environment but doesn't pose a threat to the health or safety of others Creating or contributing to a severe disturbance that substantially disrupts the normal operation of the school environment but doesn't pose a threat to the health or safety of others; may represent a repeat action Creating or contributing to a severe disturbance that substantially disrupts the school environment or poses a threat to the health and safety of others.
-Level 3 may be used for students that violate the school policy on disorderly conduct three or more times during the same school year 8 07 (200 F00 0) Examples Includes but not limited to general bus misbehavior, spitting on property or persons, encouraging disruptive behavior Includes but not limited to general bus misbehavior, spitting on property or persons, encouraging disruptive behavior Includes but not limited to disruptive behavior on school bus, misbehavior during a fire drill or other safety exercise (07) Drugs, Except Alcohol and Tobacco RCBOE Rules: Definition Unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, transportation, or importation of any controlled drug or narcotic substance, or equipment or devices used for preparing or using drugs or narcotics; or any medication Unintentional possession of prescribed or over the counter medication.
-Does not include the possession of narcotics or any illegal drugs Any medication prescribed to a student or purchased over-the-counter and not brought to the office upon arrival to school Unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, transportation, or importation of any controlled drug or narcotic substance, or equipment or devices used for preparing or using drugs or narcotics 7(B)(1), 7(B)(2) Examples prescribed to a student or purchased over- the-counter and not brought to the office upon arrival to school See above.
+Level 3 may be used for students that violate the school policy on disorderly conduct three or more times during the same school year (300 E000) Examples Includes but not limited to general bus misbehavior, spitting on property or persons, encouraging disruptive behavior Includes but not limited to general bus misbehavior, spitting on property or persons, encouraging disruptive behavior Includes but not limited to disruptive behavior on school bus, misbehavior during a fire drill or other safety exercise (07) Drugs, Except Alcohol and Tobacco Definition Unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, transportation, or importation of any controlled drug or narcotic substance, or Unintentional possession of prescribed or over the counter medication.
+Does not include the possession of narcotics or any illegal drugs Any medication prescribed to a student or purchased over-the-counter and not brought to the office upon arrival to school Unlawful use, cultivation, manufacture, distribution, sale, purchase, possession, transportation, or importation of any controlled drug or narcotic substance, or RCBOE Rules: equipment of devices used for preparing of using drugs or narcotics; or any medication equipment of devices used for prepaining of using drugs or narcotics 7(B)(1), 7(B)(2) Examples prescribed to a student or purchased over- the-counter and not brought to the office upon arrival to school See above.
 Does not include auto-injectable epinephrine as properly administered pursuant to O.C.G.A.
 20-2-776 See above.
 Does not include auto-injectable epinephrine as properly administered pursuant to O.C.G.A.
 20-2-776 See above.
 Does not include auto-injectable epinephrine as properly administered pursuant to O.C.G.A.
 20-2-776